 TINA: And then you- and then Instagram this week.
 And the reason why we met with them (cough) excuse me.

 GARRETT: No, you’re fine.

 TINA: The reason we met with them was really because I don’t think they understand the biggest problem that they have on Instagram with a lot of the child sex trafficking, and adults being sex trafficked, and then selling, you know, in the lives.

 And that is about, all of our survivors, right?
 Everyone is getting this.
 They don’t know what to do.
-They were coming at us asking, what do I say?
+They were coming at us asking, “What do I say?”
 These people are blocked but they keep following them.
-An Instagram was unaware.
+And Instagram was unaware.

 So I do want to say that Instagram did listen more than I thought, and did ask for our advice more.
 And because of that there hopefully will be some things in the future that we’ll be doing together, hopefully soon.